-Should I Send My Resume‘ and Cover Letter as PDF or Word Documents?
+Should I Send My Resume and Cover Letter as PDF or Word Documents?

 PDF vs DOC vs DOCX

-WORD TO PDF and PDF to WORD
+WORD to PDF and PDF to WORD

-UPLOADING YOUR RESUME‘ vs. EMAIL ATTACHMENTS
+UPLOADING YOUR RESUME vs. EMAIL ATTACHMENTS

-There are two main ways to submit your resume‘ when applying for a job: through an online portal, or by email.
+There are two main ways to submit your resume when applying for a job: through an online portal, or by email.
 Either way, never skip the cover letter!

-Often I find that there is no good place to write a cover letter when applying to a job through an online portal: words cannot be hyperlinked in the box provided, the formatting of each paragraph is weird, or there is simply no box to even write a cover letter!
-No matter whether a cover letter is required or optional, you should always submit one.
+I often find that there is no good place to write a cover letter when applying to a job through an online portal: words cannot be hyperlinked in the box provided, the formatting of each paragraph is weird, or there isn’t even a box provided to write a cover letter!
+Regardless of whether a cover letter is required or optional, you should always submit one.
 Repeat after me: I will always submit a cover letter!
-When applying through a web portal, if the site has a place to write the cover letter in plain text, copy and paste your cover letter and include hyperlinks in parentheses.
-And always also upload a hyperlinked PDF version of your cover letter.
-Some web portals will prompt you to upload a cover letter and then will have a separate prompt/box to upload your resume‘.In that case, prepare two PDF files (a one-page cover letter + a one-page resume‘) and submit both separately within the same application.
+When applying through a web portal, if the site provides a space to write the cover letter in plain text, copy and paste your cover letter and include hyperlinks in parentheses.
+Also, always also upload a hyperlinked PDF version of your cover letter.
+Some web portals will prompt you to upload a cover letter and provide a separate prompt/box to upload your resume.In that case, prepare two PDF files (a one-page cover letter and a one-page resume) and submit both separately within the same application.

 If you have two PDF files, you can use Merge PDF to merge them into one document.
-Remember to compress the PDF as well, so it is not too large an attachment, especially when sending it by email.
-If you find yourself needing to send two separate smaller files, use Split PDF instead.
-And don’t forget that if you are a FoxyPremium subscriber, or on your free trial, you can take advantage of Workflows to seamlessly merge and compress your files.
-As a back up, I also always recommend uploading all your resume‘ files to Dropbox or Google Drive, that way you can always access and upload them to FoxyUtils, no matter what computer you happen to be using.
+Remember to compress the PDF as well, so it isn’t too large, especially when sending it by email.
+If you find yourself needing to send two smaller separate files, use Split PDF instead.
+Don’t forget that if you are a FoxyPremium subscriber, or on your free trial, you can take advantage of Workflows to seamlessly merge and compress your files.
+As a back-up, it’s always a good idea to upload all of your resume files to Dropbox or Google Drive, that way you can always access and upload them to FoxyUtils, no matter what computer you happen to be using.

 NAMING YOUR FILES